-Course Web Page: https://moodle.lafayette.edu/course/view.php?id=27800
+Course Web Page: https://moodle.lafayette.edu/course/view.php?id=29452

-Office Hours: I will have office hours at the times posted on my schedule below.
-You are not limited to the listed times.
+Office Hours: You are not limited to the listed times.
 I will also normally be available on most other days during the free times indicated on my schedule.
 Please feel free to e-mail or call at any time and ask a question or set up an appointment.